chayavogel/the-nest/README.md

 Seed the database: Python server/seed.py

-Run the back end: python server/app.py
+Run the server: python server/app.py

 In a different tab in your terminal, navigate to the client directory.
 Run the front end: npm start